 Pre-Bottled Chai Concentrates

 Not only are most pre-bottled chai concentrates severely overpriced, you also have no control over the flavor, sugar, and not to mention the preservatives.
 Half of the labels are unclear with their ingredients, too.
-A lot of chai concentrates put you at around $2 a cup, whereas mine is less than a $1 per cup.

 Two concentrates that I do enjoy are South Asian-owned companies, the Chai Box and One Stripe Chai Co.